Slack Connect security and data policies

 - The Discovery APIs allow all organizations in a channel that's shared to read content, regardless of which organization owns the channel.
 However, only messages and files sent by members of your organization in that channel can be edited or deleted by the Discovery APIs.

-- The display names of members from external organizations won’t be returned via the Discovery APIs user methods, but their names will be returned alongside the conversation history.
+- The display names of members from external organizations will be returned via the Discovery APIs user methods, but not alongside the conversation history.